bingzhezhang/bingzhezhang.github.io/_pages/cv.md

 Research experience
 ------
 * 2022.3-2023.9: Research Assistant
-  * Research Institute of Highway Ministry of Transport
+  * Southeast University
   * Duties included: Developed the 3D model and performed FEA to investigate bridge seismic response by SAP2000.
 Designed and completed the experimental study of laminated rubber bearing to verify the finite element results.
-  * Supervisor: Professor Kehai Wang

 * 2018.9-2020.6: Research Assistant
   * Research Institute of Highway Ministry of Transport
   * Duties included: Developed the 3D model and performed FEA to investigate bridge seismic response by SAP2000.
 Designed and completed the experimental study of laminated rubber bearing to verify the finite element results.
-  * Supervisor: Professor Kehai Wang

 Internship experience
 ------
-* Summer 2017: Intern structural engineer
-  * China IPPR International Engineering CO., LTD.
-  * Duties included:  Participated in the structural design of a hospital, especially coordinated with the architectural designer to complete structural design of the stairs.
+* 11/2024-01/2025: On-site engineers
+  * CCCC Second Highway Engineering Co., Ltd.
+  * Duties included:  Conduct on-site construction quality inspections, oversee the writing of engineering patents and scientific papers, and create temperature measurement drawings.

 * 05/2017-08/2017: Intern structural engineer
   * China IPPR International Engineering CO., LTD.
-  * Duties included:  Participated in the structural design of a hospital, especially coordinated with the architectural designer to complete structural design of the stairs.
+  * Duties included:  Participate in the structural design of a hospital, especially coordinate with the architectural designer to complete structural design of the stairs.

 Teaching experience
 ------
 * Sommersemester 2025: Graduate Teaching Assistant
-  * Structural Dynamics
+  * Course: Structural Dynamics
   * Universität Siegen

 * Fall 2016: Graduate Teaching Assistant
-  * Steel Structure Theory and Application
+  * Course: Steel Structure Theory and Application
   * China Agricultural University

 Skills